vahid8/BoilerPlate_Javascript/README.md

 it cna be used for functions -> So we can have arbitray number of input variables

 #### Optional chaining
-to prevent error if an object doent have a property, data or method inside console.log(resturants.openningHours?.mon?.open) // returns undefined if the open variable is not defined on mon console.log(resturants.order?.(0,1)) // returns the result if the method exists otherwise returns None
+to prevent error if an object dosent have a property, data or method inside console.log(resturants.openningHours?.mon?.open) // returns undefined if the open variable is not defined on mon console.log(resturants.order?.(0,1)) // returns the result if the method exists otherwise returns None